akchau-usc/541-project/README.md

 # CNN #1 (cnn1.py)

-run with: python3 cnn1.py --data /path/to/csvs
+run with: python3 cnn1.py --data /path/to/FOLDER_WITH_ALL_3_CSVS
 example: python3 cnn1.py --data /Users/annachau/Documents/USC/EE541/final_project/541-project/data
+note: this /data folder should contain ALL of the following:
+1. harmonic.csv
+2. librosa.csv
+3. fft_ratio.csv

-In this file, you will find a multi-input 1D CNN model that merges ALL three feature sets into one large feature set called 'merged_data.csv'.
-The model concatenates three CONV1D branches (one for the harmonic intervals, one for the Librosa features, and one for the singualr FFT ratio), and follows with a dense head with batch normalization and also droout.
+In this file, you will find a multi-input 1D CNN model that merges ALL three feature sets into one large feature set.
+The model concatenates three CONV1D branches (one for the harmonic intervals, one for the Librosa features, and one for the singualar FFT ratio), and follows with a dense head with batch normalization and also droout.
 It trains for a total of 50 epochs and then prints out the respective classification report.

 # CNN #2 (cnn2.py)

-run with: python3 cnn2.py --data /path/to/csvs
+run with: python3 cnn2.py --data /path/to/MAJORMINOR_AUDIO_FILES
 example: python3 cnn2.py --data /Users/annachau/Documents/USC/EE541/final_project/541-project/data/Audio_Files

 In this file, you will find a stand alone 1D CNN model that ONLY utilizes the seven harmonic intervals features (H2/H1, etc..) and stacks three CONV1D layers, flattens, and then outputs a single sigmoid neuron.
 This model trains for 200 epochs and then prints out the respective classification report of the model.

 # CNN #3 (cnn3.py)

-run with: python3 cnn3.py --data /path/to/csvs
+run with: python3 cnn3.py --data /path/to/MERGED_CSV
 example: python3 cnn3.py --data /Users/annachau/Documents/USC/EE541/final_project/541-project/data/merged_data.csv

-In this file, you will find a stand alone 1D CNN model that utilizes a CONCATENATED dataset of the 3 individual feature datasets discussed earlier.
-In other words, this CNN will be receiving the Librosa features and the Harmonic Interval Features.
+In this file, you will find a stand alone 1D CNN model that utilizes a PRE-CONCATENATED dataset of the 3 individual feature datasets discussed earlier.
+In other words, this CNN will be receiving the Librosa features, the Harmonic Interval Features, and the FFT Ratio data.
+The difference between CNN #1 and CNN #3 is that CNN #1 takes in three input files and concatenates as part of its process to perform CONV1D on each individually first.
+CNN #3 takes in an already concatenated csv file and performs its process on this directly.
 This model trainas for 200 epochs and then prints out the respective classification report of the model.

 ## MODEL LIST